Builder68/OpenEarlyMacsRAMexpansion/README.md

 | A20             |Pin N°5 - U4D   |8             |                 |
 | A19             |Pin N°3 - U3D   |9             |                 |

-The following signals are collected directly by the auxiliary board and need to be wired from J3 to J5:
+The following table shows signals that are collected directly by the auxiliary board and need to be wired from J3 to J5:

-*Attention: pin N°1 of J3 is at the bottom, pin N°1 of J5 is at the top*.
+*Please note that pin 1 of connector J3 is located at the bottom, whereas pin 1 of connector J5 is located at the top.*

 | SIGNAL         | Pin N° on J3 Aux.
 B | Pin N° on J5 Exp.B  | Comment         |
 |:---------------:|:------:|:--------:|:-----------:|